pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Expressões Idiomáticas.md

 Based on the text previous text, judge the following items.
 Com base no texto prévio, julgue os itens seguintes.

-Item.
 16. The main goal of the text is to motivate the reader to become a sênior IT professional in whatever company they choose to work for.

-Item.
 16. O principal objetivo do texto é motivar o leitor a se tornar um profissional sênior de TI em qualquer empresa em que escolher trabalhar.